Numbers show that stores and restaurants aren't the drivers of COVID spread in Ontario

 Participants cited zero infections among thousands of visits, and yet businesses offering personal care services in Toronto and Peel have yet to reopen since the fall, with the promise that they would be permitted to resume services again on April 12 now null and void following the enactment of the emergency brake provincewide over the weekend.

 And it has been demonstrated that outdoor, socially distanced activities such as dining on a patio or a group fitness class outside are safe when proper measures are heeded.

 Also I’m not understanding Construction.
 So according to province we can work with 7-8 trades in someone’s house 10-12 hours per day for 5-7 weeks?
 But they home owners are not allow to have relatives over for dinner?— Ron S. (@tyron94) April 1, 2021

-Toronto Public Health data analyzed by the Star indicates that a staggering 68 per cent of workplace outbreaks in the city since the onset of the pandemic have been in warehouses, distribution facilities, construction sites and even offices.
+Toronto Public Health data analyzed by the Star indicates that a staggering 69 per cent of workplace outbreaks in the city since the onset of the pandemic have been in warehouses, distribution facilities, construction sites, food processing plants and even offices.

 And indeed, there have been a ton of reports of outbreaks in meat packing plants, Amazon facilities, among migrant workers and more over the last year, yet these operations continue to be deemed essential and continue to carry on without more heavy-handed restrictions that would help curb transmission.

 And yet the construction industry is booming I have friends on several sites that have told me that each of their sites has had minimum 10 to 15 covid cases and they've never gone in to lock down.
 Lockdowns only work if everyone is locked down not just a selected few.— Mike B (@mikebellissimo) April 1, 2021